 Timeframe: Matured around 2010

-This approach takes the opposite path: Run the NTFS driver directly inside the macOS kernel, eliminating overhead and maximizing performance.
+The kernel driver approach takes the opposite path: it runs the NTFS driver directly inside the macOS kernel space, eliminating user‑mode switching overhead and delivering extreme performance.

 Tips: iBoysoft NTFS for Mac uses a fully self-developed kernel driver, continuously refined since 2017 and validated through nine years of rigorous testing, unlike solutions that simply recompile.